History of science fiction: The Golden Age in other media

 With the new source material provided by the Golden Age writers, advances in special effects, and a public desire for material that treated with the advances in technology of the time, all the elements were in place to create significant works of science fiction film.

 As a result, science fiction film came into its own in the 1950s, producing films like Destination Moon, Them!, Invasion of the Body Snatchers, Forbidden Planet, and many others.
 Many of these movies were based on stories by Campbell's writers.
 The Thing from Another World was adapted from a Campbell story, Them and Invasion of the Body Snatchers were based on Jack Finney novels, Destination Moon on a Heinlein novel, and The Beast from 20,000 Fathoms was derived from a Ray Bradbury short story.
 John Wyndham's cosy catastrophes, including The Day of the Triffids and The Kraken Wakes, provided important source material as well.

-Science fiction had also been appearing in American comic books such as Planet Comics, but an important step forward came with the anthology series Weird Science (comic) and Weird Fantasy, published by E.C.
-Comics, which would include some adaptations from authors like Ray Bradbury, along with many original stories.
+Science fiction had also been appearing in American comic books such as Planet Comics, but an important step forward came with the anthology series Weird Science and Weird Fantasy, published by EC Comics, which would include some adaptations from authors like Ray Bradbury, along with many original stories.
 Classics Illustrated had already published adaptations of Wells and Verne stories.

 At the same time, science fiction began to appear on a new medium – television.
 In 1953 The Quatermass Experiment was shown on British television, the first significant science fiction show, though it could also be described as horror.
 In the United States, science fiction heroes like Captain Video, Flash Gordon and Buck Rogers were shown, programs that more closely resembled pre-Campbellian science fiction.
 These shows also saw comic book spin-off products.